oduku1/Omar_Dukureh_Capstone_Final/README.md

 ## The Impact:
 The impact of this project will be significant.
 Teams can use these predictions to make informed decisions about player trades, rotations, and development strategies.
 Fantasy basketball players and sports bettors can gain an edge by anticipating breakout seasons or underperforming players.
 Analysts can use these models to explore broader trends and player trajectories.

-## Dataset Description
+# Dataset Description
  The dataset that I used for this is the NBA player Stats dataset from Basketball Reference, This includes data from the 2018-2019 NBA season to the 2024-2025 NBA season.
  The data includes player statistics such as points, rebounds, assists, and minutes played.
 - Source : Basketball Reference
-- Raw Data : /data/
+- Raw Data : Located under data/raw/
+- Processed Data : Located under data/processed/

 ### Data dictionary

 <table>